ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 I wanna give credit to the following developers which published useful informations I used in realising this project:
 + FusedVR https://www.youtube.com/watch?v=4EWPUdE_kqU
 + Roberto Lopez Mendez https://blogs.unity3d.com/2017/10/18/mobile-inside-out-vr-tracking-now-readily-available-on-your-phone-with-unity/

+Daydream Support:

+It is possible to create a positional tracking app for daydream devices as well.
+Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
+The project seems not to be public maybe the developer makes it public if enought people ask for it.